GLOBAL MARKETS-Oil resumes fall, stocks dip despite bumper jobs data

 weigh on commodity prices and global economic growth.

-markets after China nudged the yuan higher for the first time in
+after China nudged the yuan higher for the first time in nine

 Europe initially followed suit, but the pan-European